Plurality voting: Multi-winner systems

-In a multiple-member plurality election with n seats available, the winners are the n candidates with the highest numbers of votes.
-The rules may allow the voter to vote for one candidate, up to n candidates, or some other number.
+Multi-member plurality elections are only slightly more complicated.
+Where n is the number of seats in the district, the n candidates who get more votes than the others are elected; the winners are the n candidates with the largest number of votes.
+The rules may allow the voter to vote for one candidate, for a number of candidates more than one but less than n, for as many as n candidates, or some other number.